Average-case Speedup for Product Formulas: Preliminary: -Locality, Uniform Smoothness, and Hypercontractivity

+In other words, the (weighted) 2-norm coincides with the variance of the typical strength; the (weighted) p-norm governs the tail bounds.
+Indeed, the p-norms can be expressed in terms of the eigenvalues of the operator $\vF$;~\eqref{eq:p-th_moment_of_strength} will be an equality if we draw the state $\ket{\psi}$ from the eigenbasis of the operator $\vF$.
+Conveniently, with other choices of basis, the concavity tells us we still retain an inequality in~\eqref{eq:p-th_moment_of_strength}.
+The rest of our discussion boils down to estimating the $p$-norm of $k$-local operators.
+This is the content of \textit{Hypercontractivity}. \begin{fact}[Hypercontractivity for Paulis{~\cite[Theorem~46]{montanaro_q_boolean}}] For an operator acting on qubits $\vF\in \CB(\CH(2^n))$, $p \ge 2$, and $C_p:=p-1$,

-\end{fact} In other words, so long as $\labs{S}$ is small, e.g., the operator is $k$-local for a fixed $k$, we obtain all p-norm estimates from the 2-norm calculation.
-See also~\cite{Montanaro_application_hypercontract} for some applications of this fact, and note the equivalent inverted form is more common
+\end{fact} Indeed, for $p=2$, it holds with equality, and the 2-norm gives an \textit{incoherent} sum over subsets $S$.
+(The Pauli strings are orthogonal in the Hilbert-Schmidt inner product.)
+We take squares to emphasize this sum-of-square nature.
+For general $p\ge 2$, Hypercontractivity gives an analogous incoherent sum over subsets but with enlarged coefficients $C_p^{\labs{S}}$.
+In other words, so long as the sets $S$ are small (e.g., the operator is $k$-local for a fixed $k$), we obtain all p-norm estimates from a 2-norm calculation.
+See also~\cite{Montanaro_application_hypercontract} for applications of Hypercontractivity, and note the equivalent inverted form also appears

+Historically, this zoo of closely-related ideas starts from the Boolean cases (see, e.g.,~\cite{odonnell2021analysis} and Section~\ref{sec:scalar_hyper}) and extends to the non-commutative cases, including Paulis~\cite{montanaro_q_boolean}, Fermions~\cite{Carlen_hyper_fermions}, and abstract von Neumann algebras~\cite{ricardXu16}.
+In various contexts, Hypercontractivity has been constantly revisited and found applications in classical~\cite{Ben_Aroya_2008,Arunachalam21,odonnell2021analysis} and quantum computing~\cite{Montanaro_application_hypercontract}.
+The goal of our discussion here is to put together a coherent and accessible review that illustrates the rather common phenomena with some problem-driven adaptations.
+We begin with the intuitive qudit case (with the maximally mixed state as the ensemble) and later swiftly generalize to several settings arising from quantum simulation.